dexie/Dexie.js/README.md

 ```
 npm link dexie
 ```
 Your app's node_modules/dexie/ is now sym-linked to the Dexie.js clone on your hard drive so any change you do there will propagate to your app.
-Still any change to dexie's source files has to be rebuilt using `npm run build` or `npm run watch`.
+Build dexie.js using ´npm run build` or `npm run watch`.
 The latter will react on any source file change and rebuild the dist files.

 That's it.
 Now you're up and running to test and commit changes to Dexie.js that will instantly affect the app you are developing.

-*DISCLAIMBER: Before you pull-request, please make sure to run npm test first.*
+Pull requests are more than welcome.
+Some advices are:
+1. Run npm test before making a pull request.
+2. If you have the time, please add a new unit test that reproduces the issue.

 Build
 -----